zhangtsh5/MIT-Python-Problem-Sets-Solutions/README.md

 # MIT-Python-Problem-Sets-Solutions
-This repository contain my work on MIT6_0001 ,all the code can work correctly.
+This repository contain my work on MIT python problem sets, the codes are established in python3 and all of them can work correctly.